-After the umbilical cord is cut at birth, a stump of tissue remains attached to your baby's navel (umbilicus).
+After the umbilical cord is cut at birth, a stump of tissue remains attached to your baby's belly button (navel).
 The stump gradually dries and shrivels until it falls off, usually 1 to 2 weeks after birth.
 It is important that you keep the umbilical cord stump and surrounding skin clean and dry.
 This basic care helps prevent infection.
 It may also help the umbilical cord stump to fall off and the navel to heal more quickly.

 Gently clean your baby's umbilical cord stump and the surrounding skin at least once a day and as needed during diaper changes or baths.

-The stump usually falls off in a week or two but sometimes it takes longer.
+The stump usually falls off in 1 or 2 weeks, but sometimes it takes longer.
 Continue to clean around the navel at least once a day until the navel has completely healed.

 Keeping the area dry

 You can help your baby's umbilical cord stump fall off and heal faster by keeping it dry between cleanings.